bugsnag/bugsnag-ruby/example/rails-32/app/views/index.md

-# Bugsnag Rack demo
+# Bugsnag Rails v3.2 demo

-This application demonstrates the use of Bugsnag with the Rack web framework.
+This application demonstrates the use of Bugsnag with the Rails web framework.

 While testing the examples open [your dashboard](https://app.bugsnag.com) in order to see the example errors and exceptions being received.